 - Gently release and bring your legs down.

-Benefits: Helps relieve stiffness in the lower back and neck muscles by improving blood circulation to the regions.
+It helps relieve stiffness in the lower back and neck muscles by improving blood circulation to the regions.

-2. Viparita Shalbasana
+2. Viparita Shalabhasana (Superman Pose)

 - Lie flat on your stomach with your legs and feet close together, touching the floor.

 - Extend both your hands in front of you and rest them on the ground.